Nepalese sorghum

 Sorghum is an important staple crop for more than 500 million people in sub-Saharan Africa and South Asia, including many people in Nepal.
-In statistics collected from 1992-1994 about general millet, Nepal had an area of 0.21 million ha, with a yield rate of 1.14 (t/ha), and produced around 0.24 million tons of sorghum.
+In statistics collected from 1992 to 1994 about general millet, Nepal had an area of 0.21 million ha, with a yield rate of 1.14 (t/ha), and produced around 0.24 million tons of sorghum.
 The entirety of the crop is highly valued, with both the grain and the stem being utilized.
 The Terai region of Nepal tends to be more tropical which is ideal for the growth of sorghum.
 It tolerates hot climates better than maize or soybeans.
 For subsistence farmers, like those in Nepal, fertilizers are not necessary and the crop is frequently harvested by hand.

 Background

-Sorghum (Sorghum bicolor) comes from the Latin name “syrucum (granum)” which means “grain of Syria” however it originated in eastern Africa.
+Sorghum (Sorghum bicolor) comes from the Latin name "syrucum (granum)" which means "grain of Syria" however it originated in eastern Africa.
 Sorghum is an important species of the grass family, Poaceae, and is considered the world's fifth most important cereal crop.
 There are many diverse and wild types of sorghum, however there are seven basic races, the most common in Asia are Durra and Sballu.
 Sorghum is an important staple crop for more than 500 million people in sub-Saharan Africa and South Asia, including many people in Nepal.
 Sorghum is grown on more than 48 ha area around the world.
 Overall sorghum is a very important crop worldwide, and can be cooked in many different ways for food with a high nutritional content, among many other uses.

-In statistics collected from 1992-1994 about general millet, Nepal had an area of 0.21 million ha, with a yield rate of 1.14 (t/ha), and produced around 0.24 million tons of sorghum.
+In statistics collected from 1992 to 1994 about general millet, Nepal had an area of 0.21 million ha, with a yield rate of 1.14 (t/ha), and produced around 0.24 million tons of sorghum.
 The entirety of the crop is highly valued, both the grain and the stem are very useful.